liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/01-supporting-workflow-status/02-setting-entry-status.markdown

 The call to `startWorkflowInstance` detects whether workflow is installed and enabled.
 If it isn't, the added entity is automatically marked as approved.
-The `startWorkflowInstance` also calls your `EntryWorkflowHandler` class, which you'll create later in this Learning Path.
-The service layer must also update the workflow status fields you added to `service.xml`.
-For this purpose, add the following method to the bottom of `EntryLocalServiceImpl`:
+The `startWorkflowInstance` also calls your `EntryWorkflowHandler` class, which you'll create later.
+Make the service layer update when they return from the workflow framework by adding the following method to the bottom of `EntryLocalServiceImpl`:

      public Entry updateStatus(long userId, long guestbookId, long entryId, int status, ServiceContext serviceContext) throws PortalException,